pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       .. note:: You can use this method as a **document conversion tool** from any supported document type (not only PDF!) to one of TEXT, HTML, XHTML or XML documents.

    .. index::
-      pair: flags; Page.getTextPage args
+      pair: flags; getTextPage

    .. method:: getTextPage(flags=3)

+      *(New in version 1.16.5)*

-      .. versionadded:: 1.16.5 Create a :ref:`TextPage` for the page.
+      Create a :ref:`TextPage` for the page.
 This method avoids using an intermediate :ref:`DisplayList`.

       :arg in flags: indicator bits controlling the content available for subsequent extraction -- see the parameter of :meth:`Page.getText`.